Eating Disorders Certificate

 According to statistics compiled by the National Institute for Mental Health, eating disorders have the highest mortality rate of any diagnosable mental illness in the United States.
 Eating disorders are one of the largest undiagnosed and untreated problems facing mental health and medical practitioners today, yet training specific to eating disorders is extremely rare.

-Given lifetime prevalence rates of eating disorders and associated co-occurring disorders, it is inevitable that professional mental health practitioners across a wide array of settings will be faced with clients presenting with these problems.
+Given lifetime prevalence rates of eating disorders, disordered eating, and associated co-occurring disorders, it is inevitable that professional mental health practitioners across a wide array of settings will be faced with clients presenting with these problems.

 Program of Study

 Semester hours: 8

 The Eating Disorders Certificate program is an 8-credit course of study that provides the comprehensive knowledge base required to work professionally with clients experiencing disordered eating.
 Participants join with practitioner faculty in small classes for discussion, study, and field experience.
 This program is appropriate for graduate students completing master’s degrees in counseling or therapy, as well as mental health and addictions practitioners, nutritionists, or medical personnel working in the field.

 The certificate is only issued for students who have taken either (1) all courses for degree-applicable credit or (2) all courses for graduate-level continuing education credit.
 In other words, the certificate cannot be issued if some courses were taken for degree-applicable credit and some were taken for graduate-level continuing education credit; they must all be taken for the same kind of credit-no mixing of credit levels.
 If you are interested in pursuing the certificate at either form of credit, please contact the admissions office at email@example.com.